adrien-bon/bevy_ecs_tiled/book/src/guides/debug.md

 `bevy_ecs_tiled` provides a debug plugin that displays a gizmos where Tiled object are spawned.

-To use it, you just have to add the plugin to your application:
+To use it, you just have to enable the `debug` feature and add the plugin to your application:

 ```rust,no_run
 use bevy::prelude::*;